What You Should Know

 The advantage of having solar is that you can utilize this rate schedule to maximize the value of the power sent to your utility, thus quickly building your credits and decreasing the cost of those credits you pull back at night.

 Here is an example: On TOU-D-4-9PM, let's say you export energy from your solar system on a summer weekday after having exceeded your baseline allocation.
 If you export 50kWh to SCE between 4-9pm where the value of electricity is $0.49 per kWh, SCE must credit your account $24.50 (50kWh X $0.49).
 However, when you pull those same 50 kWhs back later, between 9pm-8am, the rate drops to only $0.34 per kWh, thus only pulling $17 from your credit account for the exact quantity of power (50kWh x $0.34).

-By switching to TOU-D-A, you will greatly maximize the value of power sent to SCE during the day and decrease the cost to pull it back at night.
+By switching to TOU-D-4-9PM, you will greatly maximize the value of power sent to SCE during the evening and decrease the cost to pull it back at night.